xllifycom/xllify-build/README.md

 Note that currently only Microsoft Excel on Windows is supported.
 Mac support will involve some (!) compromises, but may follow if there's demand.

+There's a [starter template repository](https://github.com/acornsoftuk/xllify-starter) to help you get started in under a minute.

 ## Support

 Drop an email to [support@xllify.com](mailto:support@xllify.com).